Datdeptrai0609/monopoly-game-project/README.md

     cd MobileApp

-Then you see two folder ReNaApp and monopoly design
+Then you see two folder ReNaApp and monopoly design.

 After that: